 The information in this report can help you learn about common obstacles that arise when people try to quit, and the various techniques to overcome them.
 The options include behavior therapy, support groups, hypnosis, nicotine replacement therapy, and medications.
 You can be one of the people who successfully quit, and this report can help you find the best way to do so.

-Prepared by the editors of Harvard Health Publications in consultation Howard Lewine, M.D., Chief Medical Editor, Internet Publishing, Harvard Health Publications, Harvard Medical School.
+Prepared by the editors of Harvard Health Publishing in consultation Howard Lewine, M.D., Chief Medical Editor, Internet Publishing, Harvard Health Publishing, Harvard Medical School.
 36 pages.
 (2017)

 - When you quit, you win